If you only want to work on a subset of text in your Ditto project, you can "hide" the text that you're not working on.

 This hidden text will then show up in the "Hidden" drawer in your Ditto project:

-To hide multiple pieces of text at once, you can turn on the Multi-select toggle at the top of your project.
-Then, select all the text you'd like to hide, and click "Hide selected text from view" in the right-side Edit panel.
+To hide multiple pieces of text at once, you can select multiple text items by holding down Shift or Command/Control (full guide here).
+Then, click "Hide selected text from view" in the right-side Edit panel.
 You can multi-select any text item that's not a Ditto Component.

 You can also hide multiple pieces of text in your selection in Ditto's Figma plugin.
 Select a frame, group, or multiple text boxes, on the Selected tab, and then the"Hide selected text from view in Ditto" button.
 The hidden text will get placed in a drawer at the bottom in the plugin.
 To unhide a piece of text in this view, you can open the drawer and hover over it.